-In grade-school science the first thing we were taught about evolution was to snigger at a picture of a giraffe straining to reach the last remaining leaf on a tall tree.
+In grade-school science the first thing we were taught about evolution was to snigger at a picture of a giraffe straining to reach the single remaining leaf on a tall tree.
 It was silly to think that a creature could stretch its neck reaching for food and later give birth to a creature with an even longer neck.
 That ridiculous notion was called Lamarckism.

 We went on to learn the tale of the moths of Manchester in order to understand the way evolutionary change really worked.
 The color of these moths changed from light to dark over the generations during which the bark of the trees where they lived blackened with coal smog.
 There had always been a few dark moths, but they tended to get eaten by predators because they stood out against the pale bark.
 When the trees darkened, the darker moths benefitted from their accidental camouflage and became the ones who survived and reproduced.
 This change in color demonstrated natural selection.